MyNameIsMeerkat/PyMyo/README.md

 	* `__updated__` - When the module was last update (string)
 	* `__help__`    - A brief description of what the module does (string)
 	* `__alias__`   - Alternative short names by which this command can be called from the pyMyo shell (list of strings)

+Commands can be synchronous (default) or asynchronous, if you want a module to run in the background and return status upon completion then set the following extra variable:

+    * `__async__ = True`   - Run the module in an asynchronous mode

+###Synchronous Command
-A barebones command module looks like:
+A barebones synchronous command module looks like:

 **command.py**